Andrea Doria: Later years

 The Palace of Andrea Doria in Genoa during the 17th century.

 Other conspiracies followed, of which the most important was that of Giulio Cybo (1548), but all failed.
 Although Doria was ambitious and harsh, he was a patriot and successfully opposed Emperor Charles's repeated attempts to have a citadel built in Genoa and garrisoned by Spaniards; neither blandishments nor threats could win him over to the scheme.

 Nor did age lessen his energy, for in 1550, aged 84, he again put to sea to confront the Muslim armadas, as although Barbarossa had retired in 1545, Dragut and the Barbary pirates continued being a threat.
 Doria and Mendoza captured Mahdia, which Dragut had recently conquered as his headquarters.
 In the citadel they captured Hesar, a nephew to Dragut himself.
 Doria reinforced the garrison the next year, after which he found and chased Turgut and his 20 galleys to Djerba, blockading the privateer with few ships in an inlet.
 Dragut still escaped, digging a channel and dragging his ships overland to it.
-Disgruntled, Doria sacked Djerba.
+Doria had to be content with sacking Djerba.

 In 1552, a 100-galley Ottoman fleet under the command of Dragut ambushed 40 Spanish and Genoese transport galleys commanded by Doria in the Ponza, although Doria managed to escape losing only seven of them.
 The war between France and the Empire having broken out once more, the French invaded Corsica, then administered by the Genoese Bank of Saint George.
 Doria was again summoned, and he spent two years (1553–1555) on the island fighting the French with varying fortune.

 He returned to Genoa for good in 1555, now with Charles' successor Philip II.
 Being very old and infirm, Doria gave over the command of the galleys to his great-nephew Giovanni Andrea Doria, the son of Giannettino Doria, who conducted an expedition against Tripoli, but proved even more unsuccessful than his great-uncle had been at Algiers, barely escaping with his life after losing the Battle of Djerba against the Turkish fleet of Piyale Pasha and Dragut.
 Andrea Doria left his estates to Giovanni Andrea.
 The family of Doria-Pamphili-Landi is descended from Giovanni Andrea Doria and bears his title of Prince of Melfi.